 - 名刺 めいし : Business card.

-Now, let's familiarize ourselves with the particles that will come up during the lesson.
+Now, let’s familiarize ourselves with the particles that will arise during the lesson.

-Example: 彼のノート (Kare no nooto): His notebook. - を: Its function is to show the object or thing that receives the action of the verb to identify the object, it always comes before this particle.
+Example: 彼のノート (Kare no nooto): His notebook. - を : It serves to show the object or thing that receives the action of the verb to identify the object; it always comes before this particle.

-- Example: テレビを見る (Terebi wo miru): Watch television.
+- Example: テレビを見る (Terebi wo miru): To watch television.

 Before continuing, we need to know the te form.

-The te form is used after the verb, that is, generally part of the verb is removed and te is added.
+The te form is used after the verb, meaning that usually a part of the verb is removed and te is added.

 Example:

-Te (て) - How does this form work in Japanese?
+Te (て) – How this form works in Japanese?

 Teiru

-The following example sentence is: 半分のケーキを食べている (Hanbun no keeki o tabeteiru) this sentence means: Half of the cake is being eaten.
+Let’s take the following example sentence: 半分のケーキを食べている (Hanbun no keeki o tabeteiru) this sentence means: Half of the cake is being eaten.

 If you want to say that it happened before, you can use the form た or ていた.

-- 半分のケーキ食べた - I ate half the cake.
+- 半分のケーキ食べた – I ate half of the cake.

 - 半分のケーキを食べていた – I was eating half of the cake.

-What changes is that the Ta form only says that it happened previously, while Teita says that it was happening before, in other words (in a progressive process).
+The difference is that the Ta form only indicates that it happened previously, while the Teita indicates that it was happening before, meaning (in a progressive process).
 Why the progressive form?
-It is useful to show that the actions were in conjunction with something, for example:
+It is useful to show that actions were occurring together with something, for example:

-- テレビを見てて、ケーキを食べていた。 - I watched television while eating cake.
+- テレビを見てて、ケーキを食べていた。 – I was watching television while eating cake.

 Te aru

-In Japanese てある, it represents the condition of permanence of an action or the consequence that remains in the face of the action.
-In other words, the action is carried out and its effect continues even after it has been done much earlier.
+In Japanese, てある represents the condition of permanence of an action or the consequence that remains in light of the action.
+In other words, the action is performed and its effect continues even after it has been done long ago.

 For example:

-- 半分のケーキを食べてある (Half the cake was eaten) and the effect of this action remains. that is, that half that was eaten no longer exists and this fact does not change.
+- 半分のケーキを食べてある (Half of the cake has been eaten) and the effect of this action remains.
+In other words, that half that was eaten no longer exists and this fact does not change.

-- 顔に嘘って書いてあるよ。 - "Lie" is written on your face. (and it remains written).
+- 顔に嘘って書いてあるよ。 – It is written “lie” on your face. (and remains written).

-- 米は倉庫に貯蔵してある - Rice is stored in warehouses. (and it continues there).
+- 米は倉庫に貯蔵してある – The rice is stored in warehouses. (and continues to be there).

-- 狭い空間に物がたくさん置いてあるね。- There's a lot in a small space, right? (in other words, these things are still there taking up space)
+- 狭い空間に物がたくさん置いてあるね。- There are many things in a small space, right? (in other words, these things continue to be there occupying space)

 - アドレスは名刺に書いてある。 – The address is on the business card.
 (That is, it remains written on the business card)